 Ransomware is one of the most effective strategies for attacking businesses, critical infrastructures and individuals.
 This type of malware infects computers and prohibits or severely restricts users or external software from accessing devices or entire systems until ransom demands have been met.

 To understand the concept, let's look at the four types of ransomware, along with examples of specific ransomware strains and their effect on the security landscape.

 Types of ransomware

 - Locker ransomware blocks access to computer systems entirely.
 This variant uses social engineering techniques and compromised credentials to infiltrate systems.
 Once inside, threat actors block users from accessing the system until a ransom is paid.
 A pop-up on the victim's screen may appear saying, "Your computer was used to visit websites with illegal content.
 To unlock your computer, you must pay a $100 fine," or "Your computer has been infected with a virus.
 Click here to resolve the issue."

 - Crypto ransomware is more common and widespread than locker ransomware.
 It encrypts all or some files on a computer and demands a ransom from the victim in exchange for a decryption key.
 Some newer variants also infect shared, networked and cloud drives.
 Crypto ransomware spreads through various means, including malicious emails, websites and downloads.

 - Double extortion ransomware encrypts files and exports data to blackmail victims into paying a ransom.
-With double extortion ransomware, attackers threaten to publish stolen datathreaten to publish stolen data if their demands are not met.
+With double extortion ransomware, attackers threaten to publish stolen data if their demands are not met.
 This means that, even if a victim can restore their data from backup, the attacker still has power over them.
 However, paying the ransom does not guarantee protection of the data either, as the attackers have access to the stolen data.